gabeluci/gabeluci.github.io/_posts/2019-07-25-nt-security-descriptors.md

 - [`nTSecurityDescriptor`](https://docs.microsoft.com/en-us/windows/win32/adschema/a-ntsecuritydescriptor)
 - [`pKIEnrollmentAccess`](https://docs.microsoft.com/en-us/windows/win32/adschema/a-pkienrollmentaccess)

 The `nTSecurityDescriptor` attribute is a special one.
 It contains the access permissions for the AD object itself.
 It's what you see when you look at the 'Security' tab in AD Users and Computers.
-Most methods of access AD objects will have an easy way to read this data.
+Most methods of accessing AD objects will have an easy way to read this data.
 For example, `DirectoryEntry` has an [`ObjectSecurity`](https://docs.microsoft.com/en-us/dotnet/api/system.directoryservices.directoryentry.objectsecurity) attribute to read this.
 But there is no obvious way to work with the other ones.

 In these examples, I'll focus on the `msDS-AllowedToActOnBehalfOfOtherIdentity` attribute, since this is used when configuring Resource-Based Kerberos Constrained Delegation, which can, for example, help you solve [PowerShell's dreaded double-hop problem](https://blogs.technet.microsoft.com/ashleymcglone/2016/08/30/powershell-remoting-kerberos-double-hop-solved-securely/).

-PowerShell makes this easier by making exposing a property called `PrincipalsAllowedToDelegateToAccount` in [`Get-ADUser`](https://docs.microsoft.com/en-us/powershell/module/addsadministration/get-aduser) and [`Set-ADUser`](https://docs.microsoft.com/en-us/powershell/module/addsadministration/set-aduser), which just reads and writes the `msDS-AllowedToActOnBehalfOfOtherIdentity` attribute.
+PowerShell makes this easier by exposing a property called `PrincipalsAllowedToDelegateToAccount` in [`Get-ADUser`](https://docs.microsoft.com/en-us/powershell/module/addsadministration/get-aduser) and [`Set-ADUser`](https://docs.microsoft.com/en-us/powershell/module/addsadministration/set-aduser), which just reads and writes the `msDS-AllowedToActOnBehalfOfOtherIdentity` attribute.
 Even if we try to access the raw data, it gives us an [`ActiveDirectorySecurity`](https://docs.microsoft.com/en-us/dotnet/api/system.directoryservices.activedirectorysecurity) object.
 That's handy.

 ```powershell
 PS C:\> $u = Get-ADUser SomeUsername -Properties "msDS-AllowedToActOnBehalfOfOtherIdentity"